isaacy13/FoundationModelsKit/README.md

-# Foundation Models Tools
+# FoundationModelsKit

-A collection of tools for Apple's Foundation Models Framework that enable you to interact with system frameworks and external services.
+A collection of tools and utilities for Apple's Foundation Models Framework that help working with the language model, better.

 ## Table of Contents